 You are entitled to a defense and you need one, if you are facing an involuntary separation or you are seeking a voluntary separation.
-Cannon Law Firm can assist you and ensure your rights are protected and the proper procedure is followed in your military justice case.
+CANNON & ASSOCIATES can assist you and ensure your rights are protected and the proper procedure is followed in your military justice case.
 You are entitled to the following at the very least in any separation action:

 - Notice of the specific separation action

 - Notice of the least favorable characterization of discharge you can receive